Trump says he doesn't know much about QAnon but has heard it likes him | Politics

-U.S. President Donald Trump said on Wednesday that he doesn't know much about the QAnon conspiracy theory movement but understands it is gaining in popularity and likes him.
+U.S. President Donald Trump said on Wednesday that he doesn't know much about the QAnon conspiracy theory movement but understands it is gaining in popularity and has a favorable view of him.

+"I don't know much about the movement, other than I understand they like me very much," Trump told reporters at a briefing.
+"These are people that don't like seeing what's going on in places like Portland, in places like Chicago and New York, and other cities and states," he added, referring to anti-racism protests that have taken place across the country over the death of George Floyd, a Black man, in police custody in May.

 - READ MORE ON: